Alexa The Elements Of A Sales Funnel: A Guide For New Marketers

 • The Bottom of the Funnel

-Hence now that we have a brief idea about what is a sales funnel, let us take deep dive into the five stages of the funnel and try to understand how reps should get them engaged during each of these five stages with leads for closing their deals and find business growth.
+Hence now that we have a brief idea about what is a sales funnel, let us take a deep dive into the five stages of the funnel and try to understand how reps should get them engaged during each of these five stages with leads for closing their deals and finding business growth.

 AWARENESS